Pinot Noir bottles not to miss in 2026

 What is the Pinot Noir wine grape?

 Pinot Noir is a thin skinned red grape variety known for producing elegant, light bodied wines with complex flavors.
 Originating from Burgundy, France, it is prized for its notes of cherry, raspberry, earth and spice.
-Due to its delicate nature and difficulty to grow, it’s often referred to as the “heartbreak grape,” but delivers exceptional wines when grown in ideal conditions.
+Due to its delicate nature and difficulty to grow, it’s referred to as the “heartbreak grape,” but delivers exceptional wines when grown in ideal conditions.

 What are Pinot Noir wine prices?